run4w4y/nextjs-router-events/README.md

               You have unsaved changes
             </AlertDialogTitle>
             <AlertDialogDescription>
-              Are you sure, you want to leave?
+              Are you sure you want to leave?
               All the unsaved changes will be lost.
             </AlertDialogDescription>
           </AlertDialogHeader>